dentemple/NEPAjs-website/README.md

   * All new components should be placed within `/src/` or within sub-directories here
   * `/src/index.js` is the JavaScript entry point
   * `/src/config/router.js` contains the router
-  * `/src/component` contains the general components
+  * `/src/component` contains the main jsx components
-  * `/src/pages/` contains the page-level components
+  * `/src/component/container` contains the page-level components
   * `/src/css/` contains images and styles to be bundled

   ### Scripts